Adding a Reports Widget

 Selecting a Widget Type

-Once a specific report is selected, all of its configuration data is loaded to the right, as shown below:
+Once a report is selected, all of its configuration data is loaded to the right in the Settings part, as shown below:

 The configuration options are a 1:1 correspondence with existing Reports settings, to minimise the learning curve and preserve the user experience.